How Long Does It Take To Get a UK Cat Passport?

 Obtaining a ‘cat passport’, is a rather straight forward process that should take you between 24 hours and 1 week.

 However, it’s important to note that there are specific requirements on timings that vary depending on where you are travelling to.
 There are also further rules if you are planning on returning to the UK.

-In order to get your cat passport, your cat will NEED (1) a microchip and (2) a rabies vaccination.
+In order to get your cat passport, your cat needs the following:

 These are compulsory and are quick to obtain, however, there are specific rules on the timing.